schochastics/netrankr/README.md

 The higher the value, the more central a node is expected to be.

-**Note**: The set of rankings grows exponentially in the number of nodes.
-The exact calculation thus becomes infeasible quite quickly.
-The package also implements a great variety of approximation methods for larger networks.
-Check the manual for options.
+**Note**: The set of rankings grows exponentially in the number of nodes and the exact calculation becomes infeasible quite quickly and approximations need to be used.
+Check the vignettes for help and further package functionality.